 With official statistics on intellectual disabilities in Mongolia lacking, Bolormaa wants to play a role in conducting this important research.
 In 2015, she started a new program to screen incoming athletes and found that more than 90 percent of children needed urgent dentistry treatment and were affected by other treatable conditions.
 She is now trying to introduce a cost-free program to meet these needs in collaboration with local government, private dentistry clinics, and NGOs.

 Altogether, Bolormaa says that Special Olympics has reached 1,600 athletes in the capital and six other provinces where the organization began new competitions.

 ‘We want to expand to eastern and southern Mongolia, were countryside children are largely ignored,” Bolormaa says.
 “I’ve seen young children who win medals in our competitions and how they run to their school directors’ offices to show them off with great pride.
 There is a big impact that we can make.”

-Through the U.S. Department of State Global Sports Mentoring Program, Bolormaa will work with mentors from Special Olympics-Washington (SOWA) to achieve her program goals.
+Through the U.S. Department of State Global Sports Mentoring Program, Bolormaa worked with mentors from Special Olympics-Washington (SOWA) to achieve her program goals.
 Engaging more than 14,500 children with its activities, the organization counts on a volunteer network of 8,000 people committed its diverse sports programs year-round.
 Its success is supported by strong collaboration from local and national organizations, and vital expertise in marketing and fundraising.
-Dave Lenox, president and CEO of SOWA, has spent almost 30 years with Special Olympics at the local and international level.
-He and his team will guide Bolormaa as she learn from experts as she strives to ensure Special Olympics Mongolia’s long-term sustainability and success.
+Dave Lenox, president and CEO of SOWA, has spent almost 30 years with the Special Olympics at the local and international level.
+He and his team guided Bolormaa as she learned from experts as about how to ensure Special Olympics Mongolia’s long-term sustainability and success.